SageBoettcher/StatsCourseBook_2026/_build/html/_sources/0.1_PrepWork/MT_wk0_Colab.md

 You are now ready to write so code.
 The first thing we will probably want to do is load in an example data file.

 ## Exercise 3: Load data

+This is a statistics course, so of course we will need to work with data files!
+Data files are a simple way of storing information -- for example, numbers from an experiment, survey responses, or health measurements -- in a structured format.
+Most often data is organised into rows and columns, where each row represents an observation, case, or participant and each column represents a variable or a measurements (e.g., age, response time, test score, BMI, Friendliness, political affiliation, etc.)

+You may be used to seeing data in files such as Excel spreadsheets, however, data are very often stored in text files such as **.csv** (comma separated values) files.
+This is a generic file type that can be read by Excel, Numbers, and by programming tools such as Python, R and Matlab.

 * From Canvas, download the example data file 'ExampleData.csv'